AI API Security

 • Use gateways to enforce security policies like authentication and rate limiting.

-• Enable logging and monitoring for real-time threat detection.
+• Enable logging and monitoring for real-time threat detection to improve API security for AI environments

 Case Study: Securing an LLM API for Financial Services